-18. Article XXI(b) of the GATT 1994 is self-judging, as is clear from that provision's text, in context and in the light of the object and purpose of the agreement.
+19. Article XXI(b) of the GATT 1994 is self-judging, as is clear from that provision's text, in context and in the light of the object and purpose of the agreement.
 A subsequent agreement in the application of the treaty, and supplementary means of interpretation also confirm the self-judging nature of GATT 1994 Article XXI(b).
+Contrary to the arguments of Turkey, Article XXI also serves as a defense to claims under the Agreement on Safeguards.
 In light of the self-judging nature of this provision and its application to all the claims at issue here, the Panel should limit its findings in this dispute to a recognition that the United States has invoked its essential security interests.